Learn-Movement/Movement_-Backend/README.md

 Message: Display message and source_line in a console output window.

 # 6. Architecture & Maintenance Notes
+Dynamic Address Injection
+To ensure deployed bytecode belongs to the correct user, the backend performs Dynamic Compilation:
+The API accepts a sender_address (e.g., 0xA1B2...).
+It dynamically generates a Move.toml for that specific request, injecting the address into the hello named address.
+The compiler bakes this address into the binary.
+Result: The bytecode signature matches the user's wallet, allowing successful on-chain validation.
 The Stubbed Framework Strategy
 Location: /frameworks/stubbed-aptos-framework inside the container.
 Logic: We replaced implementation files with "Ghost Files".